Videra/honeypot/README.md

 ## Technology stack
-The technology stack used on the server side (Debian 11.x) is based on these dependencies:
+The technology stack used on the server side (Debian 12) is based on these dependencies:
 - apache2
-- php7.4
+- PHP 8.2.7
 - mariadb
 - laravel
 - composer